jst-seminar-rostlab-tum/openeu-backend/README.md

 The application is hosted on Render, and the latest version of the backend can be accessed at: ```https://openeu-backend.onrender.com```

+### Environment Variables
+Please ensure that you added all necessary environment variables to production before pushing to main.
+You can add the environment variables for production [here](https://dashboard.render.com/web/srv-d0fpj1idbo4c73ankui0/env).

 ## Background Jobs
 In our project, each background job is associated with a dedicated API endpoint.
 When the corresponding endpoint is triggered, the background job is executed.